 At the end, get each team to swap papers and go through the answers as teams mark the answer sheets.
 Present the prize to the winning team.
-Include the bag you were keeping the items in as well.

-7. Play "What's missing?"
+6. Play "What's missing?"

-Line up all of the stationery so that everyone can see.
+Finally, line up all of the stationery so that everyone can see.
 Tell everyone to close their eyes - then remove one item.
 Say "Open your eyes" and everyone must shout out the missing item.
 Do this for all of the items.